-You cannot refinance a reverse mortgage, unless you were the original borrower.
+You cannot refinance a reverse mortgage with a new reverse mortgage, unless you were the original borrower.
 You can however, seek your own reverse mortgage on the home as long as you are 62 years of age or older and meet HUD’s current guidelines (which includes income and credit qualification and you must be living in the property).

 The amount you would receive on your reverse mortgage would have to be sufficient to pay off what was owed on the old loan, or there would be a shortfall that would require you to bring in some cash to close the loan.

 This is allowed, the question is whether or not it is necessary or, if so, practical in your circumstances.
 You can contact us and we would run a reverse mortgage proposal based on your age, the value of the home and the amount of the existing loan amount to make this determination.

 You can always seek a new home loan other than a reverse mortgage if that is what you choose to utilize to pay off the existing balance.
 In that case, you could contact any lender, determine the available loan amounts and guidelines and apply for the mortgage.

 The reverse mortgage would be paid off through the closing of the new loan by title/escrow when you closed your new loan.